BeletteALongueQueue/rapport_dvwa/CommandInjection.md

         $target = $_REQUEST[ 'ip' ];
         $target = stripslashes( $target );

-        // Split the IP into 4 octects
+        // Split the IP into 4 octets
         $octet = explode( ".", $target );

         // Check IF each octet is an integer